EduardoFazolo/EduardoFazolo/README.md

 * 🤖 Applied AI and automation.
 I automate the automation now
 * 🧩 I break complex problems into smaller, powerful solutions
 * 🛠️ Every tool below is mine, and I use all of them every day
-* 🌎 Remote from Curitiba 🇧🇷 · Italian citizen 🇮🇹
+* 🌎 Remote from Curitiba 🇧🇷 · Brazilian & Italian 🇮🇹
 * 🔗 [efverona.com](https://efverona.com) · [@edfazolo](https://x.com/edfazolo)

 ### Tools I built, and use every day